 Prepare your device

 Xibo for Android is a non-market Android application, which means the device will need to be configured to allow the installation of applications from unknown sources.
 This setting is found in the “Security” section of the standard Android settings tab.

 This setting should be disabled after installation unless auto-update is required (see Rooted Devices below for further information).

 Enable the Wireless Adaptor

 Xibo for Android will try to get the MAC Address of your Wireless Adaptor and record it in your CMS, but it can only do that if the Wifi Adaptor is enabled.

 The first time you connect the display you will need to have your wireless adaptor enabled.
 It is best to do this prior to installation so that you don’t have to leave Xibo for Android during configuration.
 After your Display is connected to the CMS you can turn the Wireless Adaptor off (unless you are using it of course!).

 Date and Time

 Confirm that the Date / Time and Timezone information are correctly set on the device.
 This information is used by Xibo for Android for time sensitive scheduling and for the 14-day trial.

 If the Date/Time is incorrect during installation your 14 day trial may expire sooner than it should.

 Download and Install the Xibo for Android APK

 Xibo for Android is released as an APK file which can be opened and installed by the Android OS.
 You will need to download or transfer the latest Xibo for Android release onto your device for installation.
 The easiest way to do this is to select and download the latest release for your device directly from here: Download Xibo for Android

-If you're using DSDevices J18 or J19 hardware (but NOT the DSCS9), then you should download the latest DSDevices version from the same link.
-It has tighter integration with the device hardware and gives "root" access without needing to first root the device.
+If you’re using DSDevices J18 or J19 hardware (but NOT the DSCS9), then you should download the latest DSDevices version from the same link.
+It has tighter integration with the device hardware and gives “root” access without needing to first root the device.